13 Feb Who Are You? Where Did You Come From?

 When he was 29 he went to bed early one night with flu like symptoms and when he woke in the morning he had Rheumatoid Arthritis in every joint in his body.
 This stopped a very busy and fit young man in his tracks and he found himself only able to carry on the printing with a lot of help from my mum.
 They never discovered what happened to dad that night but he never moaned, he just kept going.
 Of course back in the day they didn’t know what they were doing half of the time it seems and they treated his RA problems with horse painkillers which then of course killed off his kidneys.
 He went on to have a

-man, a happy man, one that everyone knew, liked and respected and I was so proud of him.
+He was a proud man.
+A happy man.
+One that everyone knew, liked and respected and I was so proud of him.
 One day I’ll write about it all but just know that this incredible man who baffled doctors for years eventually lost his fight in 2007.
-He went into hospital for a knee replacement to replace his previous replacement which had now crumbled, he contracted sepsis and he died.
+He went into hospital for a knee replacement, to replace his previous replacement which had now crumbled, he contracted sepsis and he died.
 I was just 19 at the time and a part of me died that day.

 My Mum – My Heroine

 My mum is the other hero in my life.
 I keep telling her that she needs to write a book, I’ve even offered to write it for her!
-She has had an incredibly tough life (again I may go into it a bit further another time) and when I was just 9 years old they found that she had an enormous brain tumour.
-Thankfully it was benign but she endured two huge operations and was told that she may not survive and if she did it would be incredibly likely that she would be disabled from either a stroke, or weakness or some sort of brain damage.
-Now my mum is a fighter, a real superwoman.
-At this time she was the main carer for her father who was suffering with Korsakoff’s Dementia, she had a disabled husband to look after and 16 year old and 9 year old daughters too.
-We put it down to positive thinking and just being damn sure that she was not going to find herself waking up from the operating table also disabled.
-Call it pigheadedness but whatever it was it worked.
-My mum is now 63 years old and is perfectly healthy apart from some damage caused by the tumour.
+She has had an incredibly tough life (again I may go into it a bit further another time).
+When I was just 9 years old they found that she had an enormous brain tumour.
+Thankfully it was benign but she endured two huge operations and was told that she may not survive, and if she did it would be incredibly likely that she would be disabled from either a stroke, or weakness, or some sort of brain damage.
+Now my mum is a fighter, a real superwoman – at this time she was the main carer for her father who was suffering with Korsakoffs Dementia, she had a disabled husband to look after and 16 year old and 9 year old daughters too.
+We put it down to positive thinking and just being damn sure that she was not going to find herself waking up from the operating table also disabled – Call it pigheadedness but whatever it was it worked!
+My mum is now 64 years old and is perfectly healthy apart from some damage caused by the tumour.
 Another of my parents to dumbfound the NHS.
 She was back to work at the family business within days of returning home.
 What a woman!?